The WSIB shall not review a worker’s loss of earnings (LOE) benefit more than 72 months after the date of the worker’s injury unless:

 If a worker is employed in a suitable occupation (SO) identified job, the WSIB uses the worker’s actual employment earnings to pay the LOE benefit, even if the earnings are not consistent with the most recent labour market wage information for the SO.
 The only exception would be where the worker is voluntarily under-employed, see 18-03-02, Payment and Reviewing LOE Benefits (Prior to Final Review).

 Actual employment earnings from job not identified in the SO

-If the worker has co-operated in a WT plan and returns to work in a job not identified in the SO, the WSIB uses actual employment earnings if the WSIB is satisfied
+If the worker has co-operated in a RTW plan (with training) and returns to work in a job not identified in the SO, the WSIB uses actual employment earnings if the WSIB is satisfied the earnings:

-- the earnings come reasonably close to the SO-identified earnings, and
+- come reasonably close to the SO-identified earnings, and

 - represent the same or similar future earnings potential.

 When final review occurs before the worker returns to employment